yjshi2015/sn41/README.md

 #### Almanac and Polymarket Setup
 1. Go to **https://almanac.market**
 2. Create an account
+    - Deploy safe wallet
+    - Sign all approvals
+    - Fund your safe wallet
 3. Connect your Bittensor coldkey:
    - Install the Bittensor wallet extension
    - Import the coldkey tied to your miner UID
    - Link wallet in Almanac settings
-4. Connect Polymarket credentials (via Settings)

 #### Miner Metadata Registration
 1. Clone the repository: